 fights breast cancer.
 The jury is still out about whether dairy can aid weight

 loss.
-The South Beach Diet recommends choosing reduced-fat and fat-free dairy
+The South Beach Diet recommends choosing fat-free and reduced-fat and dairy

 - Unsaturated Fats: Fats often get a bad rap when it comes to dieting, but not all fats are bad for you.
 “Good” fats, also known as monounsaturated and polyunsaturated fats, have been shown to help prevent heart disease and lower cholesterol levels when substituted for saturated fats in the diet.
 Excellent sources of “good” fats are extra-virgin olive oil, canola oil, avocados, nuts, and omega-3-rich fish and shellfish.